azdavis/azdavis.net/posts/japanese-resources.md

 and 'Special expressions' but haven't even bothered with everything in 'Advanced topics' since they're so niche.

-It has some exercises for earlier topics and all topics (even advanced ones) have example sentences and explanations in English.
+It has some exercises for earlier topics and all topics, even advanced ones, have example sentences and explanations in English.

 I like this one because it doesn't just try to answer the question 'How do I say